newmiodek/rejestr-skladek/README.md

 and then press the button that corresponds to how you want to respond - whether to accept or reject the invitation.

-## Creating transaction
+## Creating transactions

 After you become a member of a register you'll see the register in the list on your main menu.
 Enter it.
-Now you have two ways of creating a transaction
- - manual and simplified.
+Now you have two ways of creating a transaction - manual and simplified.

 ### Manual transaction